PolyU-TASLAB/polyu-taslab.github.io/_members/Zhang_Ziqi.md

 <!--  Add a short self introduction here -->
 <!-- Like Research Areas -->

-Mr. Zhang Ziqi is currently a MPhil student at Department of Aeronautical and Aviation Engineering, The Hong Kong Polytechnic University(PolyU), supervised by Dr. Wen Weisong and Co-supervised by Dr, Li-Ta Hsu.
+Mr. Zhang Ziqi is currently a PhD student at Department of Aeronautical and Aviation Engineering, The Hong Kong Polytechnic University(PolyU), supervised by Dr. Wen Weisong and Co-supervised by Dr, Li-Ta Hsu.
 He reveived  a B.Eng degree in Mechanical Engineering from PolyU at 2024.
 **Research Areas**
 Autonomous Driving; Robotics, Mapping, and Localization; Sensor Fusion; C-V2X